mathsman5133/coc.py/docs/extensions/triggers.rst

 - two types of triggers: ``IntervalTrigger``  and ``CronTrigger``,
 - customisable error handlers for each trigger and a global ``@on_error()`` fallback handler,
 - extensive logging that can seamlessly be integrated with your existing logger,
-- integrated tools to apply your repeating function across an iterable.
+- integrated tools to apply your repeating function across an iterable, and
+- a framework that is easy to extend, allowing you to create your own custom triggers if you need to.

 API Reference
 -------------